thirumalaics/interview_prep/Summaries/GCP/BQ Query optimization.md

 	- these persist the calculation
 	- with clauses are used for query readability, not performance
 		- it does not mean bq materialize the CTEs as temp intermediate tables and reuse them
 		- WITH clause might be evaluated multiple times within a query, depending on query optimizer decisions
+		- query optimizer attempts to detect parts of the query that can be executed once and be reused but it might not always be possible
+	- results can be stored in a var depending on the data returned
+	- CTEs might not help decrease complexity or resource consumptions